-Macomber School began school-wide implementation of Positive Behavior Interventions and Supports (PBIS) in 2016-2017.
 Throughout the years, a positive behavioral approach to student behavior has continued to be emphasized at the MAC.
-Behavioral supports focus on creating and sustaining school-wide, classroom and individual systems that improve the educational environment for all children.
+Positive behavioral supports and strategies focus on creating and sustaining school-wide, classroom and individual systems that improve the educational environment for all children.
+The Zones of Regulation is also used to help children identify their own feelings and set a plan to be able to learn and appropriately interact with others.
 Our aim is to explicitly teach behavioral expectations and then recognize the positive behaviors shown by our students.

-By implementing strategies associated with PBIS, we can reduce school and classroom behavior disruptions and educate all students about acceptable school behaviors.
+By implementing these strategies, we can reduce school and classroom behavior disruptions and educate all students about acceptable school behaviors.
 The implementation plan includes clearly defined outcomes, research-validated practices, supportive administrative systems and information for problem solving behaviors.
 Expected behaviors for all areas of the school environment will focus on four areas: Practice Kindness, Accept Responsibility, Work Hard, Stay Safe (PAWS).